 So why would the corporate media target a Governor who didn't do an objectively bad job during the pandemic?
 Because they wanted to win an election, DeSantis is an unabashed conservative and they fear him.

-And you know what, this is one I actually agree with the Cathedral, they should fear him.
+And you know what, this is one time I actually agree with the Cathedral - they should fear him.

 Moreover, DeSantis seems to have a beat on the pulse of common sense and has not retreated from the frontlines of the most charged issues we currently face.
 While other Republican Governors have shied away (looking at you, Noem) from taking common sense actions, such as not allowing biological males to compete with biological females in high school athletics, DeSantis signed a bill doing just that.